nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - A window similar to the below image should appear in a few seconds.
 You will see a graphical user interface with sample contact information already added.<br><br>
    ![Ui](images/Ui.png)

+4. 🎉 **Congratulations!
+AgentAssist is now up and running!** 🎉
+   You're all set to start using AgentAssist to manage your contacts, track your sales, and boost your productivity!

 ## 3.2 Graphical User Interface (GUI) Layout